ntdat97/AgentCheck/RESEARCH_INSIGHT.md

 ### Human-in-the-Loop

 This architecture prioritizes safety by treating the AI as an **accelerator, not a replacement**.
+Full automation is strictly reserved for clear-cut success paths.

+**Automatic Breaks** are triggered at two checkpoints:

+1. **Extraction Phase**: Document quality confidence ≤80% immediately returns `INCONCLUSIVE`—damaged or altered documents are flagged before verification proceeds.
-Full automation is strictly reserved for clear-cut success paths. **Automatic Breaks** are triggered for any result marked `INCONCLUSIVE` / `NOT_COMPLIANT`, or any `COMPLIANT` result with low confidence (< 0.7).
-These edge cases are routed to a **human review queue**, ensuring ambiguity is resolved by human judgment rather than probabilistic guessing.
-Only high-confidence `COMPLIANT` results are permitted to bypass this safety layer.
+2. **Decision Phase**: Any result marked `INCONCLUSIVE` / `NOT_COMPLIANT`, or `COMPLIANT` with low confidence, is routed to a human review queue.

+Only high-confidence extractions from high-quality documents with clear `COMPLIANT` responses bypass this safety layer.